 9. Have some virtual encounters with animals from around the world

-There are plenty of live webcams set up in locations all over the world that will allow you to have a peak at what some of the World’s most intriguing creatures are doing right now.
+Travelling can be expensive, and can be difficult to fit into our busy lives.
+However, that shouldn’t stop you from seeing all the amazing animals that the World has to offer.
+There are plenty of live webcams set up in locations all over the world that will allow you to have a peak at what some of the world’s most intriguing creatures are doing right now.

 10. Enjoy a meal outside on a warm day

-Now that lockdown restrictions are beginning to ease, and we’re allowed to meet friends and family outdoors – what better excuse is there to enjoy your breakfast, lunch or dinner from your garden, patio or balcony on a sunny day?
+When the weather is nice, there’s nothing like enjoying an al-fresco meal with your friends and family from your garden, patio or balcony.
 Eating outdoors is also something that’s enjoyable to do alone while you watch the clouds float by, the bees bouncing from flower to flower, or a couple of birds foraging for insects.
 For some sunshine-inspired recipe ideas that you can enjoy outside this spring and summer, have a read of our article here.

 If you don’t have an outdoor space of your own, then there’s no reason why this should put you off.
 Why not pack a picnic and head to your local park instead?
 Check out Jamie Oliver’s article on How to make the perfect picnic to get some ideas on what to pack.

 11. Be near the water